MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/New-MgBetaRiskDetection.md

 This property is null if the risk detection is not associated with a sign-in.
   \[RiskDetail \<String\>\]: riskDetail
   \[RiskEventType \<String\>\]: The type of risk event detected.
-The possible values are unlikelyTravel, anonymizedIPAddress, maliciousIPAddress, unfamiliarFeatures, malwareInfectedIPAddress, suspiciousIPAddress, leakedCredentials, investigationsThreatIntelligence, generic,adminConfirmedUserCompromised, mcasImpossibleTravel, mcasSuspiciousInboxManipulationRules, investigationsThreatIntelligenceSigninLinked, maliciousIPAddressValidCredentialsBlockedIP, anomalousUserActivity, userReportedSuspiciousActivity.
+The possible values are adminConfirmedUserCompromised, anomalousUserActivity, anonymizedIPAddress, generic, investigationsThreatIntelligence, investigationsThreatIntelligenceSigninLinked,leakedCredentials, maliciousIPAddress, maliciousIPAddressValidCredentialsBlockedIP, malwareInfectedIPAddress, mcasImpossibleTravel, mcasSuspiciousInboxManipulationRules, suspiciousAPITraffic, suspiciousIPAddress,   unfamiliarFeatures, unlikelyTravel, userReportedSuspiciousActivity.
 For more information about each value, see riskEventType values.
   \[RiskLevel \<String\>\]: riskLevel
   \[RiskState \<String\>\]: riskState